cloudposse/docs/content/terraform/best-practices.md

 # Module Usage

-## Use Terriform registry format with exact version numbers
+## Use Terraform registry format with exact version numbers

 There are many ways to express a module's source.
 Our convention is to use Terraform registry syntax with an explicit version.